m0ppers/nuklear-glfw-vulkan/README.md

 ## Requirements

-C99 compiler.
-The code won't compile with a C++ compiler due to designated initializers.
-Not yet sure if this should be changed or not.
-As nuklear is C only this seemed appropriate (though this thing here requires C99 instead of C89).
+The implementation itself has been done using C99 so far.
+It is using designated initializers which are not supported by C++ compilers.
+This is subject to change in a later version.

+As a result the example overlay only compiles using a C99 compiler.

-The example code is a slighly modified version of the excellent https://www.vulkan-tutorial.com and will require a C++ compiler.
+The background however is a slighly modified version of the excellent https://www.vulkan-tutorial.com and will require a C++ compiler.

-The Vulkan SDK and a Vulkan capable graphics card (obviously).
+The Vulkan SDK and a Vulkan capable graphics card are obviously also required.

-`xxd` should be installed on mac and linux out of the box.
+`xxd` should be installed on linux out of the box.
 For windows it was part of the git distribution.

 ## Building